rakshit512002/rakshit512002/README.md

 - 👋 Hi, I’m @rakshit512002
-- 👀 I’m interested in Web Dev , ML/AI
+- 👀 I’m interested in Web Developement
 - 🌱 I’m currently exploring new frameworks.
 - 💞️ I’m looking to collaborate on Some Web Dev Projects
 - 📫 Fell free to reach me at rakshit512002@gmail.com